 Editor-in-Chief Alex Heeney (@bwestcineaste), Associate Editor Brett Pardy (@antiqueipod), and Editor at Large Mary Angela Rowe (@lapsedvictorian) welcome special guest Joe Lipsett (@bstolemyremote) to the podcast.
 We discuss The Nightingale‘s controversies, how Kent handles trauma, depicts colonialism, wonder where all the animals are, and much more.

-Check back next week for a bonus mini-episode on the performances in The Nightingale.
+Listen to our bonus mini-episode on the performances in The Nightingale here.

 About Jennifer Kent’s The Nightingale

-Set in Australia in 1825, the film follows a young Irish convict, Clare (Aisling Franciosi), on her mission of revenge through the Tasmanian wilderness.
+Set in Australia in 1825, The Nightingale follows a young Irish convict, Clare (Aisling Franciosi), on her mission of revenge through the Tasmanian wilderness.
 She’s chasing after the British officer (Sam Claflin) who brutally raped her and committed great violence against her family.
 Clare enlists the help of Billy (Baykali Ganambarr), an aboriginal man, as her guide.

 Orla Smith reviewed The Nightingale as part of her Sundance London ’19 Review Capsules.